-What makes your dark ambience music result in innovative sci-fi electronic compositions
+What makes your dark ambience music result in innovative sci-fi electronic compositions?

 I like to imagine and conjure other worlds when I create and experience music, after all, music provides a way to exist on a completely different plane.
 I don’t think my music has particularly sci-fi elements exclusively, I think that probably comes from using synths and electronics to produce my stuff, but I am more interested in using all kinds of sound to say different things.

 The critics connect your work with an English tradition of grotesque satire and critique.
-What do you want to reveal
+What do you want to reveal with this?

 I feel it’s important to acknowledge what the elements of my identity are – where and how I grew up, my race, my sex… I ask whether it is one of privilege or one of exclusion or something else more blurred.
 With Pastoral, I am taking that to a pretty extreme level, considering multiple identities and particularly the cliches of the culture I grew up in.
 I like to break down what might seem widely accepted or “normal” and uncover what is unusual and strange within it.
 Very often this reveals ugly truths.

 We talked about the video and the themes of your music, but how do you position yourself as a female artist in the scene of electronic music nowadays?